 - Cloud service provides scalability to the user.
-Allocation and de-allocation of resources are dynamically managed as per demand example as no of users hits to your site than it automatically balances to your load.
+Allocation and de-allocation of resources are dynamically managed as per demand.
+For example, as no of users that visit your site increases, it automatically balances the server load.

 - Cloud saves on cost for a user by reducing capital infrastructure as all kind of environment already exist on Azure.

 - Cloud allows the user to access the application independently for their location and hardware configuration.

 - Storing data on clouds is more reliable rather than others as it is not lost easily.

 Now let’s understand how cloud services are categorized.

 S = stands for Software